chengggit/YouTube-Music-Dynamic-Theme/README.md

 ## Configuration

-All the variables are at the top of the CSS.
-You can tweak colors, fonts, animations, and layout to fit your style.
+All variables are defined at the top of the CSS/RICS file.

+- Edit values to customize colors, fonts, layout, and animations
+- Supports standard CSS formats (rgb, rgba, hex, etc.)
+- Custom fonts must be installed on your system

+**Animations**

+- Better Lyrics: uses `on` / `off` toggles
+- Pear Desktop: set duration to `0s` to disable

+**Notes**

+- Dynamic backgrounds on Pear require the Album Color Theme plugin
+- Better Lyrics includes presets (`default`, `light`, `dark`) as quick starting styles.
+You can still override any value manually
+- Pear Desktop uses CSS variables (`--cfg-*`) and comment-based toggles

 ## Compatibility

 - Compatible With Better Lyrics V2.2.0 and later.
+- Tested with Pear Desktop 3.11.0

 ## License